 You should save three to six months of living expenses (not income) depending on how soon you think you can get a job after losing one.
 It’s easy to create a savings category like this with a budgeting tool, like YNAB or Mint.
 I use and recommend YNAB.

 If you have an emergency fund saved up and your resume is in tip-top shape you can expect the immediate panic of job loss to abate.

 Eligibility rules vary by state, so check with your state’s unemployment office for full details.
 Unfortunately, at least in Washington, you can’t apply for unemployment until you’ve actually lost your job.

-But for sure apply as soon as you lose your job, heck, you can even apply the day you lose your job.
-The wheels of bureaucracy turn kinda slowly, though, so it could take a few weeks for your application to be approved.
+But for sure apply as soon as you lose your job; heck, you can even apply the day you lose your job.
+The wheels of bureaucracy turn kinda slowly, though, so it could take a few weeks for them to approve your application.
 Once it is, though, unemployment checks will be prorated to include the weeks you waited.

 There are additional requirements that vary by state in order for you to remain eligible for unemployment, so it’s best to stay on top of things.
 Click here to find unemployment information in your state.
 (USA only, sorry!)